STLab-UniFI/oreo-tool/README.md

 # OREO: A Tool for Offline Run-time Monitoring and Fault-Error-Failure Chain Localization

-This repository is a companion page for the following publication, submitted to review at the [Journal of Software: Testing, Verification and Reliability](https://onlinelibrary-wiley-com.vu-nl.idm.oclc.org/journal/10991689):
+This repository is a companion page for the following publication, submitted to the [Journal of Software: Testing, Verification and Reliability](https://onlinelibrary-wiley-com.vu-nl.idm.oclc.org/journal/10991689):
-> Author Names.
-Publication year.
-Thesis / Paper title.
-Publication venue / proceedings.
+> Leonardo Scommegna, Benedetta Picano, Roberto Verdecchia and Enrico Vicario.
+2023.
+Improving Reliability One Byte at a Time: Offline Run-time Monitoring and Fault-Error-Failure Chain Localization with OREO.
+Software Testing, Verification and Reliability.
+(Currently under review).

 It contains all the material required for running the OREO tool and generate the timeline of the application under observation, including: installation steps, customization options and sample timelines extracted.